crs196/attendance/README.md

 ![additional staff sign-in options](resources/images/instructions/manual_sign_in.png)

 Clicking on the `Sign In`, `Shmira`, or `Day Off` buttons in this window will sign in the listed staff member either normally, as on shmira, or as on a day off, respectively.

 ---

+## Changelog

+### *Version 1.1 (released 8/7/2020)*

+- A bug that caused the text reading `Current Time`, `Curfew`, and `Time until curfew` to overlap previous versions of themselves was fixed.
+- In addition to the time a staff member signs in being written to the attendance `*.xlsx` file, the cell is now colored according to when the staff member signed in.
+This is to make seeing overall trends more easily visible at a glance.
+  - A green background means that the staff member signed in on time (or was on shmira or a day off), a yellow background means that the staff members signed in after curfew, and a red background means that the staff member did not sign in at all.

+---